ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/moj-de-tech-radar.md

 These changes highlight our continued focus on balancing **stability** with **innovation**, ensuring our toolkit remains efficient, scalable, and fit for purpose.
 Each update reflects careful consideration of what works, what doesn’t, and where we can improve to meet the evolving demands of our team and organisation.

-## Continuing the Journey: What’s Next for Our Radar?
+## Continuing the Journey: Next Steps for Our Radar

 Our second-generation technology radar provides a more functional, automated way to coordinate technology choices across our teams.
 However, there’s still room for improvement as we look to make the radar even more effective and sustainable.